 This article is written by Richa Goel of Banasthali Vidyapith. and Priyanka sharma, a second year LLB student from Symbiosis Law School, Pune; and Tejaswini Kaushal, a student at Dr Ram Manohar Lohiya National Law University, Lucknow.
-In this article, of Banasthali Vidyapith has discussed the separation of power and its applicability in India and other countries.
+In this article, has discussed the separation of power and its applicability in India and other countries.

 The separation of powers is imitable for the administration of federative and democratic states.
 Under this rule the state is divided into three different branches- legislative, executive and judiciary each having different independent power and responsibility on them so that one branch may not interfere with the working of the others two branches.
 Basically, it is the rule which every state government should follow in order to enact, implement the law, apply to specific case appropriately.
 If this principle is not followed then there will be more chances of misuse of power and corruption If this doctrine is followed then there will be less chance of enacting a tyrannical law as they will know that it will be checked by another branch.
 It aims at the strict demarcation of power and tries to bring the exclusiveness in the functioning of each organ.

 The term “separation of powers” or “trias –politica “ was initiated by Charles de Montesquieu.
 For the very first time, it was accepted by Greece and then it was widespread use by the Roman Republic as the Constitution of the Roman Republic.
 Its root is traceable in Aristotle and Plato when this doctrine became the segment of their marvels.
 In 16th and 17th-century British politician Locke and Justice Bodin, a French philosopher also expressed their opinion regarding this doctrine.
 Montesquieu was the first one who articulated this principle scientifically, accurately and systemically n his book “ Esprit des Lois” (The Spirit Of Laws) which was published in the year 1785.